pankod/next-boilerplate/documentation/docs/features.md

 ---

-Below is an overview of the functionality next-boilerplate provides.

 next-boilerplate project provides a lot of features out of the box.
 Below is an overview of the included components and tools.

 * **Next.js** - Minimalistic framework for server-rendered React applications.